 Australian Government response to Senate Committee Inquiry

-The Australian Government has invested $11.5 million over the next four years to assist those affected by forced adoption practices as part of its response to the recommendations in the Senate inquiry report on the Commonwealth Contribution to Former Forced Adoption Policies and Practices.
+The Australian Government invested $11.5 million over four years to assist those affected by forced adoption practices as part of its response to the recommendations in the Senate inquiry report on the Commonwealth Contribution to Former Forced Adoption Policies and Practices.

-For more information email firstname.lastname@example.org or visit the FaHCSIA website.
+For more information on the Australian Government response, email email@example.com or please visit the Forced Adoption Practices page on the Department of Social Services website.